 Conditionally perform a command for a range of numbers.

-Syntax FOR /L %%parameter IN (start,step,end) DO command Key start : The first number step : The amount by which to increment the sequence end : The last number command : The command to carry out, including any command-line parameters. %%parameter : A replaceable parameter: in a batch file use %%G (on the command line %G)
+Syntax FOR /L %%parameter IN (start,step,end) DO command Key start : The first number step : The amount by which to increment the sequence end : The last number command : The command to carry out, including any parameters.
+This can be a single command, or if you enclose it in (brackets), several commands, one per line. %%parameter : A replaceable parameter: in a batch file use %%G (on the command line %G)

 So (20,-5,10) would generate the sequence (20 15 10)